 However, we’d never seen the Tree Of Life quite like this!
 Every 10 minutes from the time the sun goes down until the park closes, the Tree Of Life “awakens.”
 It begins with the tree being lit with an array of beautiful colors.
 Pictures don’t even do it justice.
 It’s absolutely stunning in person!

 Just when you think it couldn’t get any better, hidden animals suddenly come to life!
 Hummingbirds fall in love, a young deer begins an exciting journey and a cute little fox pops its head out.

 It’s fun to hear the crowd “ooh” and “ahh” as new animals appear and it almost starts to feel like they’re real!
 This ranks among my favorite Disney attractions and it’s definitely worth staying up for.

-Keeping with the nature theme of Animal Kingdom, there were brightly lit wild animals floats as well.
+Keeping with the nature theme of Animal Kingdom, there were brightly lit wild animal floats as well.

-However, my favorite part had to be the images reflected on the water as it’s sprayed against the sky.
+My favorite had to be the images reflected on the water as it’s sprayed against the sky.
 It’s pretty amazing how they pull it off and the effect is spectacular.
 If you pay close attention, you’ll even catch previously unseen footage from Disneynature films.

 Where are the best seats for Animal Kingdom’s Rivers Of Light

 There are plenty of great seats for Rivers Of Light and the best seats for you depend on what you’re looking for.
 For the best overall view of the show, you’ll want to sit in the seats up high near the back.
 Another advantage is that sitting near the back allows you to beat the crowd when the show is over.